Key Takeaways

 Add your keyword to the keyword research tool one by one and see if any relevant keywords appear.

-Use the filters to customize the results by ignoring keywords with low search volume, keywords containing other brand names and other characteristics that makes the keywords irrelevant for you to target.
+Use the filters to customize the results by ignoring keywords with low search volume, keywords containing other brand names, and other characteristics that make the keywords irrelevant for you to target.

 ✅ 6.8 Combine your data

-Take your landing page priority list and add to them your tracked keywords.
+Take your landing page priority list and add your tracked keywords to them.
 Choose 1 primary keyword for each landing page and 1-5 secondary keywords.
-You should only use a keyword once and never optimize one or more landing pages for the same keywords.
+You should only use a keyword once and never optimize more than one landing page for the same keywords.

 This list will speed up your onsite optimization process.